ioquatix/dream-framework/README.md

-# Dream Project #
+# Dream Framework #

-This project includes a number of packages typically useful in application development along with build scripts to compile everything for a variety of different platforms.
-It's primary role is to serve as a base project for the Dream framework.
+This framework includes a number of packages typically useful in application development along with build scripts to compile everything for a variety of different platforms.
 To build and compile all dependencies, simply run the default task:

 	% rake

 The main targets at this time include Mac OS X, iOS and Linux.
 Android support is currently in progress and Windows support may happen eventually.

+## New Projects ##

+The purpose of this framework is to facilitate the development of cross-platform projects.
+To link Dream Project to a new project, use the following command:

+	% rake project:link path/to/project
+	-- This will create path/to/project/support/dream-framework

+This will

 ## Packages ##